 5. Consonants

-One of the key elements to achieving a more feminine voice for men and women is to soften your consonant sounds.
-By reducing the sharpness of certain letters, you can develop a smoother tone.
+One key element to achieving a more feminine voice for men and women is softening consonant sounds.
+By reducing the sharpness of certain letters, you can produce a smoother tone.

 6. Vowel Duration